Critical Initialization of Wide and Deep Neural Networks through Partial Jacobians: General Theory and Applications: Introduction

 \section{Introduction}

-When the number of parameters goes to infinity the functional space description of deep neural networks simplifies dramatically.
-The network function, $f(x)$, in this limit, is a Gaussian process \cite{neal1996priors, lee2018deep} with a kernel -- sometimes referred to as neural network Gaussian process (NNGP) kernel \cite{lee2018deep} -- determined by the network architecture and hyperparameters (\emph{e.g} depth, precise choice of layers and the activation functions, as well as the distribution of weights and biases).
-The same line of reasoning was developed for recurrent neural networks in the $90$s \cite{molgedey1992suppressing}.
-Furthermore, for the MSE loss function the training dynamics under stochastic gradient descent (SGD) can be solved exactly in terms of the NTK \cite{jacot2018neural, lee2019wide}.
-A large body of work was devoted to the calculation of the NNGP kernel and NTK for different architectures, calculation of the finite width corrections to these quantities, and empirical investigation of the training dynamics of wide networks \cite{novak2018bayesian, xiao2018dynamical, hron2020infinite, dyer2019asymptotics, andreassen2020asymptotics, lewkowycz2020training, aitken2020asymptotics, geiger2020scaling, hanin2021random, roberts2021principles, yaida2020non, shankar2020neural, arora2019harnessing, arora2019exact, lee2020finite, yang2018mean, yang2021tensor, yang2019wide, yang2019scaling, matthews2018gaussian, garriga2018deep, allen2019convergence, tsuchida2021avoiding}.
+When the number of parameters in each layer becomes large, the functional space description of deep neural networks simplifies dramatically.
+The network function, $f(x)$, in this limit, is a Gaussian process \citep{neal1996priors, lee2018deep} with a kernel -- sometimes referred to as neural network Gaussian process (NNGP) kernel \citep{lee2018deep} -- determined by the network architecture and hyperparameters (\emph{e.g} depth, precise choices of layers and the activation functions, as well as the distribution of weights and biases).
+A similar line of reasoning was earlier developed for recurrent neural networks \citep{molgedey1992suppressing}.
+Furthermore, for special choices of parameterization and MSE loss function, the training dynamics under gradient descent can be solved exactly in terms of the neural tangent kernel (NTK) \citep{jacot2018neural, lee2019wide}.
+A large body of work was devoted to the calculation of the NNGP kernel and NTK for different architectures, calculation of the finite width corrections to these quantities, and empirical investigation of the training dynamics of wide networks \citep{novak2018bayesian, xiao2018dynamical, hron2020infinite, dyer2019asymptotics, andreassen2020asymptotics, lewkowycz2020training, aitken2020asymptotics, geiger2020scaling, hanin2021random, roberts2021principles, yaida2020non, shankar2020neural, arora2019harnessing, arora2019exact, lee2020finite, yang2018mean, yang2021tensor, yang2019wide, yang2019scaling, matthews2018gaussian, garriga2018deep, allen2019convergence, tsuchida2021avoiding, martens2021rapid}.

-One important result that arose from these works is that network architecture determines the most appropriate initialization of the weights and biases~\cite{poole2016exponential, schoenholz2016deep, lee2018deep}.
-To state these results we define the preactivations as follows
+One important result that arose from these works is that the network architecture determines the most appropriate initialization of the weights and biases~\citep{poole2016exponential, schoenholz2016deep, lee2018deep}.
+To state this result, we consider networks with/without LayerNorm \citep{ba2016layer} and residual connections \citep{he2016residual}; the preactivations for which can be defined as follows